Nestle keeps faith with Russia despite turmoil

 "We are doing everything we can to continue development despite the slowdown of the Russian economy.
 We are still confident in Russia's long-term prospects," Maurizio Patarnello, Nestle Russia CEO, said on Tuesday.

 Nestle, maker of Nescafe coffee and Pro Plan pet food, has nine manufacturing facilities in Russia.
-It invested 1.7 billion roubles (19.4 million pounds) into a new factory producing baby food in 2014 out of total Russian investment of 4.6 billion roubles last year.
+It invested 1.7 billion roubles ($29. million) into a new factory producing baby food in 2014 out of total Russian investment of 4.6 billion roubles last year.

 Patarnello said that some 80 percent of packaging and 65 percent of raw materials used in production in Russia were already sourced locally.